 The carrying amount of goodwill is set out in note 17.

 Defined benefit liabilities

 The Swiss Life Group uses certain assumptions relating to the calculation of the defined benefit liabilities.
 These assumptions comprise future salary increases and future pension increases, which have been derived from estimates based on past experience.
 Assumptions are also made for mortality, employee turnover and discount rates.
 In determining the discount rate, the Swiss Life Group takes into account published rates of well-known external providers.
 The discount rates reflect the expected timing of benefit payments under the plans and are based on a yield curve approach.

-The carrying amounts of defined benefit liabilities and the assumptions are set out in.
+The carrying amounts of defined benefit liabilities and the assumptions are set out in note 23.

 Deferred income tax assets are recognised for unused tax-loss carryforwards and unused tax credits to the extent that realisation of the related tax benefit is probable.
 The assessment of the probability with regard to the realisation of the tax benefit involves assumptions based on the history of the entity and budgeted data for the future.

-The carrying amounts of deferred income tax assets and liabilities are set out in.
+The carrying amounts of deferred income tax assets and liabilities are set out in note 24.

 The recognition of provisions involves assumptions about the probability, amount and timing of an outflow of resources embodying economic benefits.
 A provision is recognised to the extent that an outflow of resources embodying economic benefits is probable and a reliable estimate can be made.

-The carrying amount of provisions is set out in.
+The carrying amount of provisions is set out in note 25.